OC Security Audit | Infrastructure Security

 Monitoring Applications

-Monitoring tools support availability, interface health, bandwidth usage, SNMP metrics, alerting, configuration awareness, and faster incident response.
+Monitoring tools can support availability, interface health, bandwidth usage, SNMP metrics, alerting, configuration awareness, and faster incident response.
 Vendor fit depends on network size, budget, skill level, and operational requirements.

 Platform Focus